AndreiD/arweave-currency-datafeed/README.md

 so get the unix time, transform it to ISO8601, and leave just the hours

 **If you think of a better way to do this, let me know**

+#### Build it yourself

+edit the config file &
+run the binary **datafeed** (tested in Ubuntu 19.04)

+Since it updates hourly, until the balance of the wallet is 0, I've added a tag called "TIME-HOUR"

 #### Configuration file